 Inmate workers are ordinarily hired through waiting lists.
-These lists consist of Prior, Non-Prior, and FRP (those who have fines) inmates.
+These lists consist of Prior and Non-Prior inmates.
 These lists are maintained by FPI employees.
-Once a "Cop-Out" is received, the inmate work history will be reviewed to determine whether they have previously worked for FPI.
+Once a "cop-out" is received, the inmate work history will be reviewed to determine whether they have previously worked for FPI.
 If so, they will be placed at the bottom of the Prior waiting list.

-Inmates owing the government money for fines or restitution may be given priority placement in FPI if a significant financial need of \$1,000.00 or more exists.
-The Unit Team will use its discretion when making a recommendation to assure parity exists.
-If it is determined that priority placement is warranted, the Unit Team will forward a Request for Priority Placement to the SOI.
+Inmates owing the government money for fines or restitution may be given priority placement in

+FPI if a significant financial need of \$1,000.00 or more exists.
+The unit team will use its discretion when making a recommendation to assure parity exists.
+If it is determined that priority placement is warranted, the unit team will forward a Request for Priority Placement to the SOI.